 The lender usually calculates interest on housing loans daily or on a particular day in each month (monthly rests) or, rarely, quarter (quarterly rests).
 The borrower usually pays principal and interest by corresponding monthly or quarterly instalments.
 Some lenders allow fortnightly repayments.
 Usually, the more frequent the rests and the instalments, the cheaper the loan.
 Repaying the loan by fortnightly instalments in advance (not in arrear) can significantly reduce the cost of the loan.
 Interest savings can be considerable if you accelerate your repayments.

-All lenders determine how much to lend by taking into account:
+Lenders decide how much to lend by considering:

 The amount lent is based on a valuation, not the price paid.
 If you need to borrow, you should sign a contract only if it contains a finance clause that ends the contract if the loan is not available and ensures your deposit is returned.
 This clause can be negotiated where the sale is by private treaty, not by auction.
 Auction contracts are always drafted by the vendor and do not contain finance clauses, or any other clauses that protect the buyer.
 A successful sale at auction will result in an unconditional contract.